Scenes 71 – 80

-That was his Cordelia without a doubt, giving nothing less than the unvarnished truth no matter how inappropriate.
+That was his Cordelia without a doubt, giving nothing less than the unvarnished truth.
 Those same desires pulsed straight to his groin, causing him to breathe raggedly in some kind of reflexive way.
 Somehow, he managed to speak, in spite of the croak in his throat, “That’s not crazy.
 I want you, too.”

 The soft lips he wanted to kiss formed a circle of surprise, as if she never expected him to say it.
 A brilliant smile lit her face for a moment before some stray thought got in the way.
 “Too bad our timing really sucks, huh?”